Where does the money raised go ?

-In 2012 I was told I had metastatic prostate cancer, tumors showing on my pelvis.
+In 2012 I was told I had metastatic prostate cancer, tumours showing on my pelvis.
 During this period I underwent various treatments in Melbourne, feeling very isolated, scared and alone with the Oncologists and Urologists being 200k away.

-Over the last two years I have been introduced to Sonia Strachan, the community funded Prostate Cancer Specialist Nurse appointed by G V Health to help guide prostate cancer sufferers through this dastardly frightening period of their lives.
+Over the last two years I have been introduced to Sonia Strachan, the community-funded Prostate Cancer Specialist Nurse appointed by G V Health to help guide prostate cancer sufferers through this dastardly frightening period of their lives.

-Sonia has made a huge difference to newly diagnosed and existing survivors, offering expert advice and guidance in the management of the disease and the side affects of treatments given to try and halt this cancer.
+Sonia has made a huge difference to newly diagnosed and existing survivors, offering expert advice and guidance in the management of the disease and the side effects of treatments given to try and halt this cancer.

 We hope that she will continue in this extremely important role for many years to come.